 Although I’m based in the UK, I offer most of my services online or over the phone so it doesn’t really matter where you are located as long as we can make the time zone thing work.
 Some of what I offer is asynchronous.

 If you are wondering if I can come give a workshop or presentation at your university or conference, the answer is probably yes.
 There is more information on that here: Workshops & Presentations.
+I do travel to Ontario (Canada) periodically to visit family and may be willing to give a workshop at your university while I’m there.

 Most of the time, your issues are pretty mundane.
 The number one thing you worry about is finding time to write.
 Developing sustainable practices is hard.
 You will also benefit from support to identify priorities, set boundaries, establish habits, and make all those smaller decisions that take you in the direction you’ve identified.